 - Mount Rushmore is located 35 miles from Rapid City, South Dakota.

 - There is no entrance fee to visit Mount Rushmore National Memorial, but you have to pay for parking.

-- Plan on at least two to four hours to explore all that Mount Rushmore has to offer.
+- Plan on at least 2-4 hours to explore all that Mount Rushmore has to offer.

 - Mount Rushmore does not have overnight accommodations onsite.

 Since visiting Mount Rushmore National Memorial itself doesn’t require more than half a day, many people wonder what other interesting places there are to see and things to do in the Black Hills.

 Below you can find some ideas for fun things to do and the best places to visit near Mount Rushmore.
 At the bottom of this article, you can also find some itinerary suggestions for what to do near Mount Rushmore in 1, 2, 3 days.
 Read on!

 But first, here are some of the best things to do near Mount Rushmore: